naveego/logrus-graylog-hook/README.md

 The hook must be configured with:

+* An address, one of
   * A Graylog GELF UDP address (a "ip:port" string).
+  * A Graylog GELF HTTP endpoint (like "http://graylog.example.com/gelf").
 * an optional hash with extra global fields.
 These fields will be included in all messages sent to Graylog

 ```go